 with

-For large $x>0$, we notice that $\Gamma$ is exponentially suppressed and $E_-(q) \approx ie^{-ixq}$, so $\tau_-(x)$ transforms into a generlized sine kernel Fredholm determinant Eq. \eqref{tauS} up to terms in exponentially small $x$.
-The corresponding asymptotic can be obtained in a way similar to $\delta<0$, however instead of summation over ``holes'' $q_a$ we will have summation over extra particles $k_a$.
+For large $x>0$, we notice that $\Gamma$ is exponentially suppressed and $E_-(q) \approx ie^{-ixq}$, so $\tau_-(x)$ transforms into a generalized sine kernel Fredholm determinant Eq. \eqref{tauS} up to terms exponentially small in $x$.
+The corresponding asymptotics can be obtained in a way similar to $\delta<0$, however instead of summation over ``holes'' $q_a$ we will have summation over extra particles $k_a$.
 We demonstrate how it works for $\delta =2$.
-In this case the set $\textbf{q}$ consists of $L$ elements and the set $\textbf{k}$ of $L+1$ elements, which we parameterize by the omission one of the $L+2$ momenta from the all possible solutions of Eq. \eqref{eqk}.
+In this case the set $\textbf{q}$ consists of $L$ elements and the set $\textbf{k}$ of $L+1$ elements, which we parameterize by the omission one of the $L+2$ momenta from the all possible solutions of Eq.~\eqref{eqk}.
 Namely,

 The relative momentum of this state in the thermodynamic limit reads as

 The corresponding overlaps are given in Appendix \ref{delta2}.
 Taking the thermodynamic limit we obtain the following presentation suited for the asymptotic analysis when $x\to +\infty$